Ribbon cutting unveiling near-zero emission locomotives helping valley air quality

 EXETER, Calif.
-(KSEE) — A ribbon cutting ceremony took place in Exeter on Wednesday to unveil four new locomotives which will replace older ones made decades ago.
+(KGPE) — A ribbon-cutting ceremony took place in Exeter on Wednesday to unveil four new locomotives which will replace older ones made decades ago.

 Todd DeYoung with Valley Air Pollution Control District said this will make a big difference to Valley air quality.